Cornell-Tech-Turtlebot/manipulation/Gazebo_Rviz_launcher/README.md

 # Launch Basic Gazebo + Rviz Environment

 ### This folder is for prototyping of simple scripts that automatically launch the Gazebo and Rviz environments using bash scripts.
-The purpose of these bash scripts is to enhance the guidance in the Simulation Section of the existing [ROS Open Manipulator Tutorial](https://emanual.robotis.com/docs/en/platform/openmanipulator_x/overview).
+The purpose of these bash scripts is to enhance the guidance in the Simulation Section of the existing [TurtleBot3 with OpenMANIPULATOR Tutorial](https://emanual.robotis.com/docs/en/platform/turtlebot3/manipulation/#manipulation).

 ## How to use the scripts